-The net present value or the future value of the cash flows that are attributable to the brand name or brand personality is known as brand value.
+Brand value is the financial value of a brand which can be represented on a financial statement.
+Brand Value is the net present value or the future value of the cash flows that are attributable to the brand name or brand personality as compared to a generic substitute.
 A brand is an intangible asset of a business, and helps in differentiating between a company’s book value and market value.
-The difference is mostly attributable to the ‘brand’.
-Brand value is also known as brand equity.
+The difference is mostly attributable to the brand.

 Brand value is a similar concept to brand equity but they are quite different in the fact that brand value is more of a financial worth attributed to the brand whereas the equity is based on more holistic perception by customer which can result in a pricing premium.

 Companies spend a lot of time and effort on creating a sellable product.
 This product is mainly associated to a name or a personality which becomes the brand of the product offered by a company.
 A lot of money is invested in creating the brand awareness, equity and identity in the market which if successful can make the product standout among the competitors.
 The concept of brand value quantifies that overall value in terms of dollars and can be used in a financial statement.

 If a company is being acquired, the brand value is the amount which in addition to the other aspects is part of the overall equation.
 It can be represented with a figure.
 A popular brand can command values in millions or billions of dollars.
 Brand value becomes very important in these cases where the company needs to be valuated for purpose of investment and acquisitions.
 If the brand value is not considered then the valuation would be incorrect.

 There are a number of metrics to measure brand value.